localrivet/gomcp/examples/README.md

 - **`server/` & `client/`**: The primary example demonstrating a server offering multiple tools (`echo`, `calculator`, `filesystem`) and a client that uses them all.
 The `filesystem` tool operates within a `./fs_sandbox` directory.
 - **`auth-server/` & `auth-client/`**: Demonstrates a simple API key authentication mechanism (via environment variable `MCP_API_KEY=test-key-123`) required for the server to start.
 - **`rate-limit-server/` & `rate-limit-client/`**: Builds on the auth example, adding simple global rate limiting (2 requests/sec, burst 4) to the server's tool.
 The client sends requests rapidly to demonstrate hitting the limit.
+- **`billing-server/` & `billing-client/`**: Builds on the auth example, simulating billing/tracking by logging a structured event to stderr before executing a tool call.

 ### Auth Example (`auth-server/` and `auth-client/`)